Fabulous Fez or Moroccan Mayhem?

 These taxis are Mercedes Benz.
 They are old.
 They don’t have air conditioning, and sometimes they don’t have seat-belts working either.

-Make no mistake; the Riad staff will most likely get a cut of the fare, but they also will organise that the taxi driver rings the Riad at your next destination, and someone will come and meet you and help you with your bags.
+Make no mistake; the Riad staff will most likely get a cut of the fare, but they also will organize that the taxi driver rings the Riad at your next destination, and someone will come and meet you and help you with your bags.
 And this is exactly what happened for us.

-So when we arrived, we were met just outside the medina gate, and we walked in through a small maze of lane-ways and down stairs, which lead us to the Riad.
+So when we arrived, we were met just outside the medina gate, and we walked in through a small maze of lane-ways and downstairs, which lead us to the Riad.

 I was a bit shocked at the over-priced quote of the guide, and thankfully another guest arrived who had experienced the tour yesterday, and agreed with me it was overpriced.
 So we then asked for a local guide.

 Our guide has finally arrived – apparently a German teacher, and so he led us around the old medina of Fez.

 We are told this is the 3rd or 4th oldest city in the world, and I do know UNESCO recently organized for the repair of the wall and some of the area.

 It is old – of course, it is!

 But you need to look at this in a way of original tradition.
 Alleys and steps that meet and merge.
 Intersections where donkeys have no room to pass you with their load.
 Archaic and no longer functioning old mosaicked water fountains, where old men sleep the heat of the day away.
 This is the medina.
 For us, it is full of intrigue and wonder.
 For me, it is like an electric shock of culture.

 We have subconsciously with our travels learned to take it all in.
 This means we both have a good sense of direction.
 We notice things.
 We take photos and this all helps absorb in things pertaining to our surroundings, and in Fez, this can be critical.
 This is really a skill anyone can learn with practice.
 Look at your surroundings and remember the small detail.
 It is also a great thing to teach children, in case they get lost.